Over the Garden Wall: Miniseries (2014)

+10th anniversary short (2024)

 Broadcast

 McHale's original short, Tome of the Unknown, was screened at the 2014 Santa Barbara International Film Festival, where McHale earned the Bruce Corwin Award for best animated short film.
 It also received an honorable mention at the 2013 Ottawa International Animation Festival.

-At the 2014 San Diego Comic-Con International, a preview of the show was screened along with various panels for other shows on the network.
+At the 2014 San Diego Comic-Con, a preview of the show was screened along with various panels for other shows on the network.
 Episode 2 was previewed at the 2014 New York Comic Con, which McHale and the main cast attended.
-The show made its premiere on November 3, 2014 on Cartoon Network, and ran over five consecutive nights.
+The show made its premiere on November 3, 2014, on Cartoon Network, and ran over five consecutive nights.
 The entirety of it was published on iTunes preceding its broadcast.

 The series aired on Cartoon Network in Australia from December 15 to 19, 2014 and on Cartoon Network in the United Kingdom and Ireland from April 6 to 10, 2015.

 Music

 Various melodies and songs based on pre-1950s music are heard throughout the series.
 Elijah Wood, the voice actor for Wirt, has said that "if this show were a record, it would be played on a phonograph".
 Songs from the series include "Into the Unknown", its title song, composed by Patrick McHale and sung by Jack Jones; "A Courting Song", composed by the Petrojvic Blasting Company and performed by Frank Fairfield; and "Come Wayward Souls", sung by Samuel Ramey as the Beast.

 The majority of the series' songs have been officially uploaded to YouTube.
-On the DVD release they can be heard, along with visuals and without dialogue, in a special feature known as the Composer's Cut.
-An extended version of the soundtrack, featuring 32 tracks and totaling around 44 minutes in length, was released in the form of a 180-gram vinyl record by Mondo in August 2016.
-The extended soundtrack debuted at the San Diego Comic-Con, with a limited 1,000 copies, featuring a cover designed by Sam Wolfe Connelly.
-The extended vinyl is also available as a webstore exclusive from Mondo.

-In September 2015, Mondo released an audio cassette tape titled "For Sara", based on the cassette tape labelled with the same name seen in the series.
-The cassette features over twenty minutes of poetry spoken by Elijah Wood (in character as Wirt) and music performed by the Blasting Company.
-In September 2017, Mondo released the cassette a second time, with the subtitle "(Back-Up Master)".
+The 32-track album was released in the form of a 180-gram vinyl record by Mondo at San Diego Comic-Con in July 2016.
+During September 2015, an audio cassette tape titled "For Sara", based on the cassette tape labelled with the same name seen in the series, was released by Mondo, featuring poetry from Wirt (Wood) and songs featured in the tape produced by The Blasting Company.